 Excessively bright light, whether due to outdoor sunshine coming in through the window or harsh interior lighting, is a common cause of eyestrain.
 When using your computer, your ambient lighting should be about 50% dimmer than what is typically found in most offices.

 You can reduce exterior light by closing drapes, blinds or shades and diminish interior illumination by using fewer or lower intensity bulbs.
 Computer users often find that turning off overhead fluorescent lights and replacing them with floor lamps is easier on their eyes.

-TotalVision Eyecare of Glastonbury Eye Clinic and Computer Vision Syndrome, Eye Care in Glastonbury, Connecticut
+TotalVision Eyecare Eye Clinic and Computer Vision Syndrome, Eye Care in Glastonbury, Connecticut

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Glastonbury eye doctor has prepared the following answers to your questions about eye disease.